-The IWD’s LIFEFIT course is a two-phase, 15-day total course conducted at the 138th Regional Training Institute (RTI) designed to assist soldiers in developing a plan for healthy lifestyle and fitness improvement.
+The Tactical Athlete Conditioning Course (TACC) is a two-phase, 15-day total course conducted at the 138th Regional Training Institute (RTI) designed to assist soldiers in developing a plan for healthy lifestyle and fitness improvement.
 Phase I is a 10-day resident course focusing on the Army Holistic Health and Fitness (H2F) initiative.
 Students receive instruction on the five foundational movements, exercise programming, nutrition and food preparation, resilience, and resilience campus services in order to implement lifestyle changes needed to improve individual readiness.

 The Indiana Wellness Directorate is dedicated to ongoing MFT training to ensure every trainer understands his or her pivotal role in establishing a wellness and fitness culture at each company in the Indiana National Guard.
 Such programs include the following:

 Lawrence Wellness Center*